Kennesaw State hosts Albury and Queens - WTOP News

 Kennesaw, Georgia; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Queens faces the Kennesaw State Owls after Deyton Albury scored 23 points in Queens’ 106-69 loss to the Duke Blue Devils.
+BOTTOM LINE: Queens visits the Kennesaw State Owls after Deyton Albury scored 23 points in Queens’ 106-69 loss to the Duke Blue Devils.

-The Owls have gone 5-0 in home games.
-Kennesaw State is the top team in the ASUN averaging 37.3 points in the paint.
-Terrell Burden leads the Owls scoring 9.3.
+The Owls are 5-0 in home games.
+Kennesaw State leads the ASUN with 16.8 assists per game led by Terrell Burden averaging 6.4.

 The Royals are 0-8 on the road.
-Queens gives up 82.9 points to opponents while being outscored by 3.0 points per game.
+Queens ranks fourth in the ASUN with 14.5 assists per game led by Albury averaging 3.9.

 Kennesaw State is shooting 44.0% from the field this season, 4.5 percentage points lower than the 48.5% Queens allows to opponents.
-Queens averages 79.9 points per game, 1.9 more than the 78.0 Kennesaw State gives up.
+Queens has shot at a 43.0% rate from the field this season, 0.9 percentage points greater than the 42.1% shooting opponents of Kennesaw State have averaged.

+The Owls and Royals match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Burden is averaging 13.9 points, 6.4 assists and 1.7 steals for the Owls.
-Simeon Cottle is averaging 16.2 points over the last 10 games for Kennesaw State.
+TOP PERFORMERS: Simeon Cottle is shooting 33.0% from beyond the arc with 2.5 made 3-pointers per game for the Owls, while averaging 16.6 points, 3.2 assists and 1.5 steals.
+Burden is averaging 15.5 points, 6.9 assists and 1.6 steals over the last 10 games for Kennesaw State.

-AJ McKee is scoring 16.6 points per game with 4.3 rebounds and 2.4 assists for the Royals.
-Albury is averaging 17 points, 3.7 assists and 1.7 steals over the past 10 games for Queens.
+Chris Ashby averages 3.1 made 3-pointers per game for the Royals, scoring 10.4 points while shooting 41.1% from beyond the arc.
+Albury is averaging 17 points, 3.7 assists and 1.7 steals over the last 10 games for Queens.

 LAST 10 GAMES: Owls: 6-4, averaging 84.0 points, 36.4 rebounds, 16.4 assists, 8.2 steals and 4.7 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 80.5 points per game.